This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 Oh, and I try loads of things in bed.
 Yep, that’s relevant!

+I have accumulated LOT of accurate knowledge about sex.
 And that’s why I call myself a Sex Educator.

 I’m here to help women have more fun in bed by permitting them to trust themselves and explore their own pleasures.